Best Treatment for Cataracts

 If you think you may be experiencing the onset of cataracts, your vision and quality of life may have deteriorated.
 Fortunately, the best treatment for cataracts is available at Elmquist Eye Group in Cape Coral and Fort Myers.

-Sarah Eccles-Brown, MD is a board certified ophthalmologist and refractive surgeon who specializes in premium cataract surgery, LASIK and eyelid surgery.
+Elmquist Eye Group has provided exceptional eye care to the residents of Southwest Florida for more than 25 years.
+Yasaira Rodriguez, MD is a board certified ophthalmologist and refractive surgeon who specializes in cataract surgery, LASIK and eyelid surgery.

 Cataract Symptoms and Treatment